Research ethics

 In compliance with the NHREC, all health and health-related research must obtain ethics approval certificate from an ERC that is registered with the NHREC.

-Unisa has two Research Ethics Committees registered to the National Health Research Ethics Council (NHREC) that reviews health research.
+Unisa has three Research Ethics Committees registered to the National Health Research Ethics Council (NHREC) that reviews health research.